Minas Gerais tyrannulet: Breeding

 The Minas Gerais tyrannulet breeds between October and February.
 Both sexes build the nest, a globe of thin rootlets, twigs, lichens, grasses, and dead leaves with a side entrance.
 The nest is typically between about 8 and 12 m above the ground.
 The clutch size, incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The Minas Gerais tyrannulet's song is a "low, rattling tjuddrrr-twit (1st part slightly descending, 2nd part as a sort of full stop)".

 Status

 The IUCN originally in 1988 assessed the Minas Gerais tyrannulet as Threatened, then in 1994 as Endangered and in 2000 as Critically Endangered.
 In 2009 it was reassessed as Endangered as its larger range was discovered.
-It still, however, has a restricted range and its estimated population of between 1500 and 7000 mature individuals is believed to be decreasing.
-"Its habitat is probably the most threatened in central Brazil owing to its valuable [Myracrodruon urundeuva] wood and relatively fertile soils".
+The bird was then downlisted to Near Threatened in 2025.
+It still, however, has a restricted range and its estimated population of between 2500 and 9,999 mature individuals is believed to be decreasing.